Mr and Mrs (game show): Format

 Each couple attempted to match each spouse's answers to six questions concerning their domestic and love life.
 The couple would switch roles after the first three questions.
 For each set of three questions, one spouse would attempt to predict how the other, seated behind a window and wearing headphones, would answer those questions.
+Each couple’s winnings depended on how many times their answers matched.
 Any couple that successfully matched answers to all six questions would win a jackpot prize.

 Broadcasting

-The series was unusual in versions being made by more than one ITV region: Alan Taylor hosted the HTV version, Derek Batey hosted the version produced by Border and Norman Vaughan hosted a version made by Anglia.
+The series was unusual in versions being made by more than one ITV region: Alan Taylor hosted the TWW version, Derek Batey hosted the version produced by Border and Norman Vaughan hosted a version made by Anglia.
 The first version for TWW began in 1964, with the Border version following in 1967.
 The Anglia version ran for one year (1969) across the ITV network, but it was not until 1972 that the series was regularly networked, with hosts Batey and Taylor alternating each week.
 In 1976 the Border version alone was transmitted nationally, and remained part of the daytime scheduling until 1988.

 There was also a local version of the programme produced by Tyne Tees in 1976, shown on Sunday afternoons in summer and autumn.
 Tyne Tees had previously provided colour production facilities for Border in the early 1970s to produce their version as the latter had not yet upgraded to colour production.

 It was then aired on UK Living and regionally on HTV, hosted by Nino Firetto and entitled The All-New Mr and Mrs Show, and then back on the ITV network in 1999 hosted by Julian Clary.

 The show was part of an eight-episode series called Gameshow Marathon hosted by Vernon Kay and aired on 12 May 2007.

 It was revived in 2008 as a celebrity game show entitled All Star Mr & Mrs, hosted by Phillip Schofield, originally with Fern Britton.